v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

         - **Disabled**: All built-in radios directly managed by UEFI (BIOS) are disabled.
 Peripherals, like USB devices, aren't affected.

         > [!WARNING]
-        > Disabling all radios renders the device unmanageable without a wired network connection.
+        > If you disable the **Radios** setting, the device requires a wired network connection.
+Otherwise, the device may unmanageable.

     - **Boot from external media (USB, SD)**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.